odysseyindia/odyssey-tours/content/english/tim/itineraries/a-taste-of-india/_index.md

         title: Early morning heritage walk
         content: >-
-          You join a morning guided group walk through the narrow atmospheric lanes of the historic Old City.
-This is a fascinating maze of crowded bazaars, exquisitely carved facades, temples, subterranean stepwells, and even a secret passageway.
+          You join a morning guided group walk through the narrow atmospheric lanes of the historic Old City of Ahmedabad This is a fascinating maze of crowded bazaars, exquisitely carved facades, temples, subterranean stepwells, and even a secret passageway.
 You first walk through a Hindu dominated area, then a section dominated by Jains, then finally to the Muslim market area to end at the city’s largest mosque.
         date: ''
         etd: ''
         duration: ''